Siddhant1419/Random-Fixture/README.md

 # Random-Fixture
-An App created to optimize my game-time.
+This was one of my first few projects that I did and I found it from my old laptop.
+So, thought of posting it here.
+It's an app created to optimize my game-time.

 ## Objective: